Pictured recipe: Instant Pot Vegetable Soup

 Plus, according to an Obesity Research study, women who ate low-calorie soup twice daily for a year lost 50 percent more weight than women who ate the same number of calories from energy-dense snacks.

 Try this Veggistrone soup (a riff on a popular Weight-Watchers recipe), which has only 169 calories in a 2-cup serving.

-I love, love, love celery.
-I probably eat it every day for a snack, but I especially love it as a low-cal standby when I'm feeling ravenous.
-One large stalk of celery has 10 calories but also provides a gram of fiber—so 10 large stalks would provide 10 grams of fiber for only 100 calories.
-And eating fiber-rich foods helps you feel full.
-I love to eat celery plain, with peanut butter, or with olives and cream cheese in our Frogs on a Log snack (a grown-up version of your favorite kids’ treat).
-Note that celery is on the Environmental Working Group’s “Dirty Dozen” list of the foods with the most pesticide residues, so you may want to consider buying organic.
+I love celery.
+I often eat it a lot for a snack slathered with peanut butter.
+And I especially love it as a low-calorie standby when I'm feeling ravenous.
+One large stalk of celery has 10 calories but also provides one gram of fiber—so 10 large stalks would provide 10 grams of fiber for only 100 calories (and that's A LOT of celery).

-Frozen-fruit popsicles are great because they help tame your sweet tooth and are generally pretty low in calories.
-Plus, have you ever tried to eat popsicles too quickly?
-Brain freeze!
-This frosty treat forces you to slow down, which helps you take in fewer calories because you feel more satisfied with less food.
-Our Strawberry-Banana Smoothie Pops have less than 100 calories and are made with nutritious real fruit and just a touch of sweetener.
-Buying popsicles at the store?
+These Peach-Yogurt Pops have less than 100 calories and are made with nutritious real fruit and yogurt with a touch of sweetener.
+Buying them at the store?
 Look for ones made with real fruit that clock in at 100 calories or less.